 A total solar eclipse doesn’t come around very often in North America.
-The last one was 40 years ago and the one happening this year has been getting a lot of attention.
+The last one was in 2017 and it was spectacular!

-The eclipse will cast a shadow across 12 states as it moves across the country.
-If you’re along the path of totality, you’ll see the sky plunge into darkness for up to 3 minutes during the day.
-If you live where where the total solar eclipse isn’t visible, you’ll still see a beautiful partial eclipse.
+The eclipse will cast a shadow across 13 states as it moves across the country.
+If you’re along the path of totality, you’ll see the sky plunge into darkness for up to 4 minutes during the day.
+If you live where the total solar eclipse isn’t visible, you’ll still see a beautiful partial eclipse.

-Here are the 5 Best Resources I’ve Found for the Total Solar Eclipse of 2017:
+Here are the Best Resources for the 2024 Total Solar Eclipse

 - Great American Eclipse – Here you’ll find a lot of great original content like videos, posters, and graphics as well as information about eclipse parties in every state.
 Besides NASA’s website, this is the one I recommend to most people.

-- Kids Eclipse – Designed for grade K thru 6th grade, Kids Eclipse is produced by an an elementary school teacher to guide children through this spectacular and mystical celestial event.
+- Kids Eclipse – Designed for grades K thru 6th grade, Kids Eclipse is produced by an elementary school teacher to guide children through this spectacular and mystical celestial event.

 - Mr. Eclipse – Technical information from a retired NASA astrophysicist and eclipse expert.
 Includes thorough explanations of the event with links and resources.

-Are you travelling to see the total solar eclipse or do you live in a state where it will be visible.
+Are you traveling to see the total solar eclipse or do you live in a state where it will be visible?
 Have you planned any activities around the event?
 Let me know in the comments below!